 - You'll get notifications as your validation proceeds, but you can check back after a few days to see whether your error count has gone down.

 - Look at your recent host availability in the Crawl Stats report to see if there is a persistent or large-scale issue with your site.

 - Reduce excessive page loading for dynamic page requests.

 A site that delivers the same content for multiple URLs is considered to deliver content dynamically (for example,

 www.example.com/shoes.php?color=red&size=7serves the same content as

 www.example.com/shoes.php?size=7&color=red).
 Dynamic pages can take too long to respond, resulting in timeout issues.
 Or the server might return an overloaded status to ask Googlebot to crawl the site more slowly.
 In general, we recommend keeping parameter lists short and using them sparingly.
-If you're confident about how parameters work for your site, you can tell Google how we should handle these parameters.

 - Make sure your site's hosting server is not down, overloaded, or misconfigured.